kevinmeredith/http4s-book/ch3/ch3.md

     )

     val result: IO[(Status, Json)] = for {
-      // Apply the HttpRequest to routes#run, which will return an OptionT[IO, Response[F]].
+      // Apply the HttpRequest to routes#run, which will return an
-      // Again, recall HttpRoutes[IO] is simply a type alias for
+      // OptionT[IO, Response[F]].
+Again, recall HttpRoutes[IO] is
-      // Kleisli[OptionT[IO, *], Request[IO], Response[IO]]
+      // simply a type alias for Kleisli[OptionT[IO, *], Request[IO], Response[IO]]
       // By applying the Request[IO], our result is OptionT[IO, Response[IO]].
-      // To get at the IO[Response[IO]], I call OptionT#getOrElseF, which will raise the given
+      // To get at the IO[Response[IO]], I call OptionT#getOrElseF, which
-      // error if the value of the OptionT type is empty. resp <- routes.run(request).getOrElseF(IO.raiseError(new RuntimeException("test failed!")))
+      // will raise the given error if the value of the OptionT type is empty. resp <- routes.run(request).getOrElseF(
+        IO.raiseError(new RuntimeException("test failed!"))
+      )
       // Decode the HTTP Response to JSON.
-In this case, the payload will attempted to be decoded as JSON json <- resp.as[Json]
+In this case,
+      // the payload will attempted to be decoded as JSON json <- resp.as[Json]
     } yield (resp.status, json)